GrenDrake/glulx-assemble/README.md

 glulx-assemble is a command line program.
 It can be run without arguments, in which case it will read from *input.ga* and create *output.ulx*.
 It can also be passed a number of arguments, as seen in the table below, as well as the names of an input and output file (in that order).

+A short header will be added after the standard glulx header that includes the 4-byte string "gasm" and a twelve byte timestamp in the format "YYYYMMDDHHMM".
+The contents of the timestamp can be customized through the command line to consist of any text up to twelve bytes, including an empty string.

 Most of these options are intended for debugging the assembler and will not be generally useful.

 | Argument           | Description |